lyteword/chspurgeon-tod/volume-4/psalm-98.md

 ### Verse 1

+> O sing unto the LORD a new song; for he hath done marvellous things: his right hand, and his holy arm, hath gotten him the victory.

 *O sing unto the LORD a new song; for he hath done marvellous things.* We had a new song before (Ps 96:1-13) because the Lord was coming, but now we have another new song because he has come, and seen and conquered.
 Jesus, our King, has lived a marvellous life, died a marvellous death, risen by a marvellous resurrection, and ascended marvellously into heaven.
 By his divine power he has sent forth the Holy Spirit doing marvels, and by that sacred energy his disciples have also wrought marvellous things and astonished all the earth.
 Idols have fallen, superstitions have withered, systems of error have fled, and empires of cruelty have perished.
 For all this he deserves the highest praise.
 His acts have proved his Deity, Jesus is Jehovah, and therefore we sing unto him as the LORD.
 His right hand, and his holy arm, hath gotten him the victory; not by the aid of others, but by his own unweaponed hand his marvellous conquests have been achieved.
 Sin, death, and hell fell beneath his solitary prowess, and the idols and the errors of mankind have been overthrown and smitten by his hand alone.
 The victories of Jesus among men are all the more wonderful because they are accomplished by means to all appearance most inadequate; they are due not to physical but to moral power—the energy of goodness, justice, truth; in a word, to the power of his *holy* arm.
 His holy influence has been the sole cause of success.
 Jesus never stoops to use policy, or brute force; his unsullied perfections secure to him a real and lasting victory over all the powers of evil, and that victory will lie gained as dexterously and easily as when a warrior strikes his adversary with his *right hand* and stretches him prone upon the earth.
 Glory be unto the Conqueror, let new songs be chanted to his praise.
 Stirred by contemplating his triumphs, our pen could not forbear to praise him in the following hymn:

 Forth to the battle rides our King;